danim7/inode_count_modifier/README.md

 # TODO

-- support bigalloc, blocksizes different than 4096, other non-standard mkfs features...
+- support blocksizes different than 4096, other non-standard mkfs features...
 - test huge fs
 - calculate minimum necessary size to perform a safe increase of inode tables
-- performance: move itable blocks instead of inodes one by one - first check buffering done by io_ functions
+- performance: move itable blocks instead of inodes one by one, first check buffering done by io_ functions.
+Check reading and writing for same block and different fs
 - is there any impact in the "resize_inode"? it shall not, because ext2fs_reserve_super_and_bgd() also marks the reserved GDT blocks (except for meta_bg)
 - improve the build system: "configure, make, etc..." + static build
 - build a fancy progress display with rfs->progress
-- clean, factorize and improve code to make it more readable